-This post shows how to eliminate stains and smells from mattresses using common ingredients like baking soda.
-See how to clean a mattress the effective way!
+This post shows how to deep clean a mattress, including how to eliminate stains and smells, using common ingredients like baking soda.

 Affiliate links used in this post.
 Read more about my link usage here.

 What you see below might look like a clean, tidy bed.
 But it's got a secret lurking underneath…

 …a dirty mattress.

 Ok, so I never thought I'd be putting pictures of my stained mattress on the internet – but it's got a purpose, I promise.
 For our next to last Cleaning 101 series post, I thought I'd share how to deep clean a mattress!

 As you can see, it's not terribly dirty – but it could also use a good cleaning.
 Mattresses need to be taken care of every few months.
 Not only do we all (yes, even you) sweat throughout the night, but you also shed skin and hair in tiny particles.
 Over time, that builds up in your bed.

 As you're about to see, the process of learning how to deep clean a mattress can be really simple and quick!